babashka/sci/doc/ai/adr/0010-analysis-performance/README.md

    from the alloc profile.
 2. **parse-opts cache in `parse-next`** (parser.cljc).
-Every top-level form rebuilt the edamame options: 6-key assoc onto the Options record plus three fresh closures — the single biggest allocation site during loading (~38% of sci alloc samples).
+Every top-level form rebuilt the edamame options: 6-key assoc onto the Options record plus three fresh closures.
 Now a single-entry cache keyed on identity of ctx, current-ns aliases map, readers, and `*read-eval*`; any `require`/`in-ns` changes the aliases map identity and invalidates.
-Wall-clock flat on JVM (TLAB allocs are cheap under C2) but the allocation is gone — matters more on native image (serial GC, no JIT).
+Measured effect: wall clock flat on JVM, total allocation during load −5%.
+(An earlier "top allocation site, 38%" reading was a mis-attribution: nearest-sci-frame aggregation charged edamame's parse work under sci's syntax-quote resolve callback to the closure frame.)
+Native-image benefit is plausible (serial GC) but unmeasured.

-Result: 8.0 → 7.8 ms JVM; total allocation during load down materially (top alloc site eliminated).
+Result: 8.0 → 7.8 ms JVM (~2.5%, essentially all from item 1); allocation
+−9% across both items.
 All test suites green.
+Individually these are allocation hygiene, not headline wins.

 ## Measured but not done (ranked candidates)